 Coyote Tales was started by Victoria Topham at the monthly dinner club she hosts through her business Petite Feast.
 The concept was inspired by “The Moth Radio Hour” and other popular radio programs like, “Snap Judgment” and “This American Life.”
-The dinner club event was so well received; she approached The Kayenta Arts Foundation to allow her to present a series of storytelling events in the new Center for the Arts at Kayenta.
-Although no longer housed at The Center for the Arts at Kayenta, we are pleased to be offering shows at Zion Brewery Station 2 and other St George venues.
+The dinner club event was so well received; she approached her community Arts Center to allow her to present a series of storytelling events in their new facility.
+It was an immediate success and it was clear, southern Utah wanted to hear true stories told live.
+Coyote Tales is pleased to be offering an annual series of outdoor and indoor shows at Ivins City Park and other southern Utah venues.
 Topham stresses that the events are intended to be about the shared connection between the teller and the audience.
 The stage is a no-pressure arena to celebrate our diversity, our community and our experiences.
 In fact, many audience members leave the events feeling like they know their neighbors a little bit better.
 In a world where there is some much time spent on-screen, Topham feels that these events bring the community together in a way that is often lacking in our too hectic lives.
 Victoria believes an individual story can become a shared experience through its telling.
 Through that experience we, as a community, become more connected and involved.

 IN THE NEWS/COMMUNITY WORKS/IMPACT

 All photos provided by Alan Holben Photography and George Kalantzes Photography

 Additional photos available upon request

 Please visit our Story Archives for audio from past events.

 COYOTE TALES SUPPORT

 We are honored to have earned support from the following organizations.